Police: Iowa mom left kids in car in -15 wind chill

 Stephany C. Moses, 25, of Council Bluffs, is now charged with two counts of child endangerment after an incident in a parking lot in the 3200 block of Market Place.

-Police say Moses left her two children, aged 2 and 4, alone in a car that was not running for around 45 minutes while the temperature was 5 degrees and wind chills were as low as -15.
+Police say Moses left her two children, aged 2 and 4, alone in a car that was not running for around 45 minutes while the temperature was 5 degrees with wind chills around minus 15.

 “The vehicle the children had been left in was not running, unlocked and the window was partially down,” according to a Council Bluffs Police media release.